Professor Carol Adams

 Professor of Accounting, University of Bristol

-Professor Giovanni Michelon’s research is focused on CSR and disclosure, and corporate governance and accountability.
+Professor Giovanna Michelon’s research is focused on CSR and disclosure, and corporate governance and accountability.
 She is Chair of the Association of Chartered Certified Accountants (ACCA) Global Forum for Governance, Risk and Performance.

 Professor Konstantinos Stathopoulos